Teriy-Aki/DocxMerger/README.md

 5. Create a shortcut of the script in the same folder, then name it however you want.
 Open its properties and prepend "powershell.exe -ExecutionPolicy Bypass -File " (without the quotes) to the target path.

 # Usage
 Select all the docx files you want to merge in your file explorer.
-Right-click -> send to -> DocxMerger
+Right-click -> Send to -> DocxMerger

-Press 1 to merge by filename, 2 to merge by modification date, and 3 to merge by creation date.
+Press 1 to merge by filename, 2 to merge by creation date, and 3 to merge by modification date.

 Done!